 Annual visits until three-to-four years old; twice yearly thereafter

 *Puppies and kittens grow up so fast, and many things can change over four weeks.
 Immune systems are developing, dietary needs are changing, and they are getting physically bigger.
 Regular monthly appointments allow us to ensure your new pet is growing normally and healthy.

 Adult dogs and cats have individually-tailored vaccine programs based on their age and lifestyle.
 Puppies and kittens should be vaccinated every four (4) weeks, starting at eight (8) weeks of age until they reach over 16 weeks of age.
 The state of Massachusetts requires by law that your dog and cat be current on his/her rabies vaccination.

 Reactions: A small percentage of animals may show signs of a vaccine reaction that may include facial swelling, breathing abnormalities, vomiting, or lethargy.
-If a vaccine reaction occurs, it will usually be within 48 hours of being vaccinated and minimal medical treatment is normally required.
+If a vaccine reaction occurs, it will usually be within 48 hours of being vaccinated, and minimal medical treatment is normally required.
 There are simple preventive measures our vets can take when we are aware of any previous allergic reactions.

 Our wellness programs are tailored to the specific needs of your pet during their different life stages.
-With each program, we will provide your pet with the preventive veterinary care needed to promote their optimal health.
+With each program, we will provide your pet with the preventive veterinary care needed to promote optimal health.
 For Exotics wellness and specialty care click here!